Calendar of Events

 Every Tuesday, 10 AM - noon: Weekday Weed Warriors

 Join Friends of Five Creeks Weekday Weed Warriors, 10 am - noon, followed by coffee and chat.
 Meet at varied East Bay restoration areas -- including others' projects -- for a couple of hours' outdoor work, followed by coffee.
 Email firstname.lastname@example.org to be notified of locations.

-Our free Bay Currents talks on nature and the environment, with an emphasis on positive solution, move to a new night -- second Tuesdays -- and a new, larger venue: The beautiful parish hall at St. Albans Church, 1501 Washington at Curtis, Albany (one block north of Solano).
+Our free Bay Currents talks on nature and the environment, with an emphasis on positive solution, have moved move to a new night -- second Tuesdays -- and a new, larger venue: the beautiful parish hall at St. Albans Church, 1501 Washington at Curtis, Albany (one block north of Solano).
 Refreshments 7 PM, talks begin at 7:30 PM.
+Full fall schedule here.

 We host many volunteer work parties for youth, company, religious, and other groups, on their schedule.
 Contact us for information.

 For volunteer opportunities and nature-oriented events Bay-wide, including a clickable map of volunteer opportunities, see the Bay Nature Calendar.